ahmedabb104/transformer-from-scratch/README.md

+In progress...

 # Implementing a Transformer From Scratch
-In progress...
+A PyTorch implementation of the base transformer model proposed in [Attention Is All You Need](https://arxiv.org/abs/1706.03762).

+## Architecture overview